gvanaja16/SALES-DASHBOARD/README.md

 * Implemented **drill-through functionality** to explore detailed product-level insights.
 * Enabled dynamic data exploration using **interactive filters for Year, Region, Segment, and Category**.
 * Transformed raw sales data into **clear visual insights to support data-driven decision making**.

+---

+## 💼 Key Business Questions Answered

+* What is the overall sales and profit performance of the business?
+* How do sales trends change over time?
+* Which regions generate the highest profit and sales?
+* Which product categories contribute the most to total revenue?
+* What are the top-performing products based on sales?
+* How do different customer segments contribute to overall sales?
+* Which products have the highest contribution to total revenue?
+* How does product performance vary across different regions?
+* Which customers generate the highest sales for specific products?

+---

+## Tools & Technologies

+- Power BI
+- Power Query
+- DAX (Data Analysis Expressions)
+- Microsoft Excel
+- Data Visualization